Razpudding/dynamic-dashboard/README.md

 I've chosen not to use any build tools so as to try to limit the overhead and environment software needed to understand this project.
 Let's see how that goes.

 - It's not possible to use single-file Vue components without a proper build environment like node.
 This forces you to write html in js...
 Yes I know about template strings and no, I don't think they're a real substitute.
-- I'm using a # router to enable a SPA-like experience.
-Proper routing would be nice but it would mean loading different html files which is annoying without node packages.
-- Ah I've just realized what would be a nice option.
-    + Have a property on the Vue instance that keeps track of the currentTheme
-    + If no theme is selected, the main 'themes' page will be shown
-    + if a theme-link is clicked, the currentTheme var should be updated
-    + That will trigger a v-if which wraps the theme-page component.
-It will bind the currentTheme to the component's props.
-    + The main 'themes' page will be visible depending on whether currentTheme is null 🎬
 - It might be a good idea to keep this to a Vue+ Loading data example and leave more complex datavisualizations for a separate example.
 The app could work like this
     + Load some data in a vue method(for instance from a SPARQL endpoint as my students will be using that)
     + Show different aspects of that data on different detail pages.